Heathenry (new religious movement): Gods and spirits

 A detail from Gotland runestone G 181, in the Swedish Museum of National Antiquities in Stockholm.
 The three figures are interpreted as Odin, Thor, and Freyr, deities which have seen their veneration revived among modern Heathens.

-The historian of religion Mattias Gardell noted that there is "no unanimously accepted theology" within the Heathen movement.
-Several early Heathens like Guido von List found the polytheistic nature of pre-Christian religion embarrassing, and argued that in reality it had been monotheistic.
+The historian of religion Mattias Gardell said that there is "no unanimously accepted theology" within Heathenry.
+Finding the polytheistic nature of pre-Christian religion embarrassing, some early Heathens like Guido von List claimed that it had actually been monotheistic.
 Since the 1970s, such negative attitudes towards polytheism have changed.
-Today Heathenry is usually characterised as being polytheistic, exhibiting a theological structure which includes a pantheon of gods and goddesses, with adherents offering their allegiance and worship to some or all of them.
-Most practitioners are polytheistic realists, referring to themselves as "hard" or "true polytheists" and believing in the literal existence of the deities as individual entities.
+Today Heathenry is usually polytheistic, exhibiting a pantheon of gods and goddesses, with adherents offering their allegiance and worship to some or all of them.
+Most practitioners are polytheistic realists, calling themselves "hard" or "true polytheists" and believing in the literal existence of the deities as individual entities.
 Others express a psychological interpretation of the divinities, viewing them for instance as symbols, Jungian archetypes or racial archetypes, with some who adopt this position deeming themselves to be atheists.

-Heathenry's deities are adopted from the pre-Christian belief systems found in the various societies of Germanic Europe; they include divinities like Týr, Odin, Thor, Frigg and Freyja from Scandinavian sources, Wōden, Thunor and Ēostre from Anglo-Saxon sources, and figures such as Nehalennia from continental sources.
-Some practitioners adopt the belief, taken from Norse mythology, that there are two sets of deities, the Æsir and the Vanir.
+Heathenry's deities come from the pre-Christian religions of Germanic Europe; they include divinities like Týr, Odin, Thor, Frigg and Freyja from Scandinavian sources, Wōden, Thunor and Ēostre from Anglo-Saxon sources, and figures such as Nehalennia from continental sources.
+Some practitioners adopt the belief from Norse mythology that there are two sets of deities, the Æsir and the Vanir.
 Certain practitioners blend the different regions and times together, for instance, using a mix of Old English and Old Norse names for the deities, while others keep them separate and only venerate deities from a particular region.
-Some groups focus their veneration on a particular deity; for instance, the Brotherhood of Wolves, a Czech Heathen group, centers its worship on the deity Fenrir.
-Similarly, many practitioners in the U.S. adopt a particular patron deity for themselves, taking an oath of dedication to them known as fulltrúi, and describe themselves as that entity's devotee using terms such as Thorsman or Odinsman.
+Some groups focus on a particular deity; for instance, the Brotherhood of Wolves, a Czech Heathen group, centers on the deity Fenrir.
+Many practitioners adopt a patron deity for themselves, taking an oath of dedication to them known as fulltrúi; they may describe themselves as that entity's devotee using terms such as Thorsman or Odinsman.